Agleaso4/startup/README.md

 A customer list where they can check out the specific wants of each customer via the uploaded photos and the list of greenery.

 [Drawings of Layout.pdf](https://github.com/Agleaso4/startup/files/10470782/Drawings.of.Layout.pdf)

+AWS - EC2-
+I created an instance and assigned an elastic IP to it which is http://3.132.194.124/ SSH'd into my instance >ssh -i "june10.pem" ubuntu@ec2-3-132-194-124.us-east-2.compute.amazonaws.com